kenya-sk/CIP/README.md

 5. dot_product.py
     * caluculates dot product of the cumulative flow
 6. detect.py
-    * detect division event to use DBSCAN clustering algorithm, and outputs answer file(.csv)
+    * detect division events using DBSCAN clustering algorithm, and outputs answer file(.csv)

 ### helper
-tr_image_movie.py can convert series of tifs into mp4.
-When given the output .csv of detect.py, the detected cell division event will be surrounded by a red frame. put output.csv in directory of image data.
+`tr_image_movie.py` converts series of tifs into mp4.
+When given the `output.csv` of `detect.py`, it will output a movie with a red frame surrounding the detected cell division events. put `output.csv` in the directory of image data.
-./tr_image_movie.py arg1(filepath to output video) arg2(input image level) arg3(time or page)
+`./tr_image_movie.py arg1(filepath to output video) arg2(input image level) arg3(time or page)`

 ## development policy
 * shared repository model